simpleProgrammingBlog/simpleProgrammingBlog.github.io/_posts/game of life/2016-06-05-Game-Of-Life-Javascript.md

 ---
 layout: post
-title: "Game Of Life"
+title: Game Of Life
-language: "Javascript"
+language: Javascript
-date: 2016-06-05
+date: {}
 type: post
 permalink: /game_of_life-javascript
+published: true
 ---

-temp
+This project has been written with the thought that the readers have read [The Javascript setup guid](/setup_environment-javascript)